Sovereign-Labs/sovereign-sdk/examples/demo-rollup/benches/README.md

 * **make basic** - supports the coarse grained timers (getting the TPS) using rollup_coarse_measure.rs
 * **make prometheus** - runs rollup_coarse_measure.rs but instead of aggregating std::time directly and printing in a table, it outputs a json containing histogram metrics populated by the script
 * **make flamegraph** - runs `cargo flamegraph`.
 On mac this requires `sudo` permissions.
 The script ensures some cleanup and to err on the side of caution, it deletes the `sovereign/target` folder since new artifacts can be owned by root

+The Makefile supports setting number of blocks and transactions per block using BLOCKS and TXNS_PER_BLOCK env vars.
+Defaults are 100 blocks and 10,000 transactions per block when using the Makefile

 ![Flamgraph](flamegraph_sample.svg)